rlancemartin/rlancemartin.github.io/_posts/2025-06-22-context_engineering.md

 Long context may also degrade agent performance.
 [Google](https://research.google/blog/chain-of-agents-large-language-models-collaborating-on-long-context-tasks/#:~:text=example%2C%20Gemini%20is%20able%20to,architecture%20that%20underlies%20most%20LLMs) and [Percy Liang’s group](https://arxiv.org/abs/2307.03172) have described different types of “[context degradation syndrome](https://jameshoward.us/2024/11/26/context-degradation-syndrome-when-large-language-models-lose-the-plot)” since a long context can limit an LLMs ability to recall facts or follow instructions.

-There are many ways to combat this problem, which I group into 3 buckets: curating, persisting, and isolating context.
+There are many ways to combat this problem, which I group into 3 buckets and describe below: curating, persisting, and isolating context.

 <figure>
 <img src="/assets/context_eng_overview.png" width="90%">